Missions and roles of the board of directors

 Patrick Koller joined Faurecia Group in 2006 as Executive Vice-President of the Business Group Faurecia Automotive Seating (now entitled Faurecia Seating), a position he held until February 2, 2015.
 During this period, he held a variety of mandates in subsidiaries of Faurecia Group, including Faurecia (China) Holding Co., Ltd., Faurecia Components Pisek, S.r.o.
 (Czech Republic), Faurecia Automotive GmbH (Germany), and Faurecia NHK Co., Ltd. (Japan).
 On February 2, 2015, he was appointed Deputy Chief Executive Officer in charge of Operations, a position he held until June 30, 2016.
 Since 2016, Patrick Koller is Chief Executive Officer of Faurecia Group.

 He has also held senior management positions in several other major industrial companies. (at Valeo as Managing Director, Engine Cooling Europe Division until 2000 and at Rhodia as Managing Director of Polyamide Intermediates until 2003 then as Group Industrial and Purchasing Director until 2006).

-Independent Director of Legrand since May 29, 2019 and member of the Nomination and Governance Committee
+Independent Director of Legrand since May 29, 2019, Lead Director and Chairman of the Nomination and Governance Committee since July 1st, 2020

 Michel Landel began his career at Chase Manhattan Bank in 1977.
 In 1990, he became plant director for the Poliet group before joining Sodexo in 1984 first as Head of Operations for East Africa and then for Africa.
 In 2000, he became Vice-Chairman of Sodexo’s Executive Committee and in 2003, Deputy Chief Executive Officer.
 From 2005 to January 2018, he was Chief Executive Officer and Chairman of the Executive Committee and was appointed Director of Sodexo in 2007.